 When prioritizing, ask yourself why you’re doing a particular activity.
 How urgent is it?
 Can it be given to someone else or done at a later time?

 Consider your most critical work and personal time commitments.
 On busy days, you may need to compromise.
 For example, if you have a report due the next day, you may have to forgo the dinner out and eat at home instead.

+Think about when you’re most energized before jumping into your day.
 Do your most demanding work when your energy is at its peak and save less challenging work for other times.